Institute for Middle East Studies

 The Institute for Middle East Studies is no longer accepting applications for the 2013-2014 academic year.
 Please check back in November for information about the 2014-2015 Post-Doctoral Research Fellowship.

 The Institute for Middle East Studies houses a Post-Doctoral Research Fellow in Middle East Studies every academic year.
-Our 2012-2013 Fellow is Sarah Parkinson.
+Our 2013-2014 Fellow is Kevin Jones.

 » RSVP here